CSC207-UofT/plannr/phase2/design_document.md

 Finally, the language and vocabulary within Plannr are simple and comprehensive.

 #### Principle 4: Perceptible Information
-Plannr makes use of large bold text for important headings that represent different functions within the app, such as Expenses, To Do's and adding school events.
-It also has large button with legible text that stands out.
-Plannr applies icons for the different types of school events to avoid cluttering the add event view with text.
-The colour scheme for the entire UI (black, white and purple) ensures there is high contrast and all features are visible.
+Plannr uses large bold text for important headings that represent different functions within the app, such as expenses, to-dos and adding school events.
+It also has large buttons with legible text that stands out on a white background.
+Plannr has icons for the different types of school events to avoid cluttering the add event view with text.
+In addition to dark mode, the colour scheme of the entire UI (black, white and purple) ensures there is high contrast, and all features are visible.

 #### Principle 5: Tolerance for Error
 Plannr has fail-safe features that stop the user from inputting an empty school event or any empty expense with error